-Shropshire Fire and Rescue Service is committed to keeping Shropshire's roads safer for everyone.
+Shropshire Fire and Rescue Service is committed to keeping Shropshire’s roads safer for everyone.
 We carry out a year-round programme of events and campaigns to highlight safety and work closely with partner agencies to spread these messages throughout the County.
-Here, we have collected some of our most important advice, as well as listing those organisations we work with and how they can help you.
+Here, we have collected some of our most important advice, how we are working to make our road s safer and a listing those organisations we work with and how they can help you.

 Stay safe on Shropshire’s roads